Swift Folder: Construction

-There are two Swift Folder frames, one is low-volume Chromoly manufacturing by Human Powered Machines of Eugene, Oregon, which also makes work bikes and trailers; the other, manufactured in Taiwan from TIG welded aluminium alloy with a "chromoly" steel fork, was marketed by Xootr.
 The frame is generally built to common "industry-standard" sizes and threads, and can accommodate a wide variety of gear systems, brakes and other components.
-The rear fork spacing can accommodate most standard road and mountain bike wheel-hubs.
+The rear fork spacing of 132.5mm can accommodate most standard road and mountain bike wheel-hubs.

+The seat post, which is crucial to the rigidity of the folding mechanism, has an OD of 34.0mm.
+The individual seat tubes prior to completion will receive a seat post of 33.9mm, but, because of the frame construction, the two parts of the seat tube are reamed in a single operation so that there is no lip, with a resultant slight loss of material, and a 34.0mm OD seat post became the factory standard.
+In practice, a 33.9mm OD seat post, as found on the Brompton and Tern, will often work, and Xootr offered a Cane Creek Thudbuster seat post for the Swift that had an OD of 33.9mm.

 The Swift Folder is normally fitted with "20 inch" wheels.
 The standard ISO 5775 wheel size is 406mm (traditionally known as 20x1 to 20x2.125), the same size used on most BMX bicycles.
 A wide variety of wheels and tires are available in this size.

 The Swift Folder is also designed to work with 20 inch 451mm wheels.
 The linear pull brakes that come standard with the Swift will not work with 451s.
 The frame is designed to work with Caliper brakes with the larger wheels.